South Lakeland District Council's carbon footprint

 The carbon footprint measures greenhouse gas (GHG) emissions that are under our direct control.
 This includes the emissions from our buildings, fleet vehicles and outsourced services.

-We are also working with partner organisations, our community and other Cumbrian councils on tackling emissions in South Lakeland
+We are also working with partner organisations, our community and other Cumbrian councils on what we can do to reduce carbon emissions.

 What we have done to reduce our emissions

-We have been measuring our GHG emissions in detail since 2010 and SLDC organisational carbon emissions have seen a 50% decrease falling from 5259 tonnes in 2010 to 2611 tonnes in 2018/19.
+We have been measuring our GHG emissions in detail since 2010 and SLDC organisational carbon emissions have seen over a 50% decrease falling from 5259 tonnes in 2010 to 2475 tonnes in 2019/20.

 This drop has come partly from increased efficiency throughout our estate, but also it must be noted that for electricity the carbon factor used has reduced by nearly 40% in the UK due to an increase in renewable energy in the energy mix of electricity UK wide.
 Additionally the council has sold some properties so the size of the council’s estate has reduced.
 Therefore, while the council has made significant progress on reducing emissions through mitigation actions, the greening of the national grid and organisational changes have also had significant impacts.